-- five (5) years or Master certification for three (3) years or a current nationally recognized certification as prescribed in section 209.322, RSMo and 20 CSR 2232-2.040 for five (5) years. - (A) The mentor shall be limited to a maximum of three (3) mentoring relationships at the same time. - (3) A mentee shall be an interpreter who has a current license, and a current Missouri Interpreters Certification System (MICS) Basic or Advanced certification or a current nationally recognized certification as prescribed in section 209.322, RSMo, and 20 CSR 2232-2.040. - (A) The mentee is limited to a maximum of three (3) mentoring relationships at the same time. - (4) While engaged in a mentorship approved by the committee and while under the direct supervision of a mentor interpreter, a mentee interpreter may interpret in an interpreting assignment that is one (1) skill level above the mentee's current certification level as prescribed in the Skill Level Standards, 5 CSR 100-200.170. - (A) The mentee shall revert the duties of the assignment to the mentor at the mentor's request. - (B) A mentor shall function as a guide and provide oversight to the mentee in the interpreting assignment and have the appropriate training, skills, education, and certification for the assignment as required by the Skill Level Standards (5 CSR 100-200.170). - (C) The mentor must be present and is responsible for the accuracy of the interpretation within the interpreting assignment. - (D) Prior to the interpreting assignment, all participants in the assignment must be informed of the license and certification level held by the mentor interpreter and mentee interpreter as required in 20 CSR 2232-3.020 and of the responsibilities of the mentor interpreter and mentee interpreter as defined in 20 CSR 2232-3.030(4). - (E) Prior to the interpreting assignment, all participants in the assignment must give approval for the mentee interpreter to interpret, while under the direct supervision of the mentor interpreter. - (F) The mentor is not responsible for the actions and conduct of the mentee outside of the interpreting assignment.
+(A) The mentor shall be limited to a maximum of three (3) mentoring relationships during any six (6) consecutive month period.

+(3) A mentee shall be an interpreter who has a current license, and a current Missouri Interpreters Certification System (MICS) Novice, Apprentice or Intermediate certification or a current National Association of the Deaf (NAD) level 3 certification as prescribed in section 209.322, RSMo.

+(A) The mentee shall be limited to a maximum of three (3) mentoring relationships during any six (6) consecutive month period.

+(4) While engaged in a mentorship approved by the committee and while under the direct supervision of a mentor interpreter, a mentee interpreter may interpret in an interpreting assignment that is one (1) skill level above the mentee's current certification level as prescribed in the Skill Level Standards, 5 CSR 100-200.170.

+(A) The mentee shall revert the duties of the assignment to the mentor at the mentor's request.

+(B) A mentor shall function as a guide and provide oversight to the mentee in the interpreting assignment.
+The mentor must have the appropriate training, skills, education, and certification for the assignment as required by the Skill Level Standards (5 CSR 100-200.170).

+(C) The mentor must be present and is responsible for the accuracy of the interpretation within the interpreting assignment.

+(D) Prior to the interpreting assignment, all participants in the assignment must be informed of the license and certification level held by the mentor interpreter and mentee interpreter as required in 20 CSR 2232-3.020 and of the responsibilities of the mentor interpreter and mentee interpreter as defined in 20 CSR 2232-3.030(4).

+(E) Prior to the interpreting assignment, all participants in the assignment must give approval for the mentee interpreter to interpret, while under the direct supervision of the mentor interpreter.

+(F) The mentor is not responsible for the actions and conduct of the mentee outside of the interpreting assignment.

+(G) The interpreting assignment shall be

+no more than two (2) hours in length.

+(H) Interpreting assignments utilized for mentorship will not include medical, mental health or legal assignments, which require Advanced or Comprehensive certification as prescribed by the Skill Level Standards, 5 CSR 100-200.170.

-AUTHORITY: section 209.328.1, RSMo 2016.
+AUTHORITY: section 209.328.1, RSMo 2000.
 This rule originally filed as 4 CSR 232-3.030.
 Original rule filed March 18, 2005, effective Sept.
 30, 2005.
 Moved to 20 CSR 2232-3.030, effective Aug.
 28, 2006.
 Amended: Filed Dec.
 14, 2007, effective June 30, 2008.
-Amended: Filed July 26, 2019, effective Jan.
-30, 2020.